--princ aligns the principal axes of the system along the coordinate axes, this may allow you to decrease the box volume, but beware that molecules can rotate significantly in a nanosecond.
+-princ aligns the principal axes of the system along the coordinate axes, with the longest axis aligned with the x axis.
+This may allow you to decrease the box volume, but beware that molecules can rotate significantly in a nanosecond.

 Scaling is applied before any of the other operations are performed.
 Boxes and coordinates can be scaled to give a certain density (option -density).
 Note that this may be inaccurate in case a gro file is given as input.
-A special feature of the scaling option, when the factor -1 is given in one dimension, one obtains a mirror image, mirrored in one of the plains, when one uses -1 in three dimensions a point-mirror image is obtained.
+A special feature of the scaling option, when the factor -1 is given in one dimension, one obtains a mirror image, mirrored in one of the planes.
+When one uses -1 in three dimensions, a point-mirror image is obtained.